rikhuijzer/PrecompileSignatures.jl/README.md

 # PrecompileSignatures.jl

-This is an experimental package which reads all method signatures in a package and generates precompile directives for any concrete signature that it can find.
+This package reads all method signatures in a package and generates precompile directives for any concrete signature that it can find.

 ## Usage